habedi/multi-vector-hnsw/README.md

     public static void main(String[] args) {

         // 1.
 Configure the index for items with two vectors.
-        // We'll weight the first vector (Euclidean distance) as 70% important
+        // We'll weight the first vector (squared Euclidean distance) as 70% important
         // and the second vector (Cosine distance) as 30% important.
         Index index = MultiVectorHNSW.builder()
             .withM(16)